UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 During the provisioning of the Walled Garden service, we'll ask you for some additional information via the service request:

-- The customer account in which you would like the Walled Garden VDC to be provisioned, if different from the customer completing the Walled Garden application.
+- The customer Account in which you would like the Walled Garden VDC to be provisioned.
+If different from the customer completing the Walled Garden application we are required to see written conformation from the customer to validate they are happy for the provisioning to take place.

 - Whether you plan to have a single or dual site solution.